Plumsail/forms-docs/SharePoint/examples/ticket-management.rst

 .. title:: Add personalized ticket form to a SharePoint page

 .. meta::
-   :description: How to design specific form layouts for different user groups
+   :description: How to design specific form layouts for different user groups and publish them to a SharePoint page located on another site.

 How to add personal form for creating and tracking tickets to an arbitrary SharePoint page
 =================================================================================================